kingdragon4ever/fasterRCNN_video/fasterRCNN/tools/README.md

-Tools for training, testing, and compressing Faster R-CNN networks.
+Tools for training, testing, and compressing Dynamics using Faster R-CNN networks.